gardner-lab/printimage/README.md

 ## Finding the substrate

+The working distance of the lens is important, as you do not want the lens to touch anything solid!
+Our lens has a 380-um working distance, which has the following implications:
+- If we are focused on the surface of the substrate we can move down another 380 microns before something breaks.
+  - If we have just printed something 200 um high, we can scroll down 180 um before the lens hits the thing we just printed.
+- If we are imaging at substrate+10 um and moving the XY stage, anything over 390 um (previously printed, or slide holders, etc) can potentially hit the lens.

+### Finding 0

 - Lower the lens until it touches the IP-Dip.
 - Set ScanImage's zoom level to 1.
 - Set ScanImage's power level somewhere too low to cause polymerisation.
 This will take experience, but start at 5%.
 On our equipment, at zoom level 1, polymerisation does not happen below around 40%, so we image at 10% or so.